-Even if your son/daughter is planning to go on to Year 12, exploring their options early will help them to focus and prepare for the future.
+Even if your child is planning to go on to Year 12, exploring their career options earlier will help them to focus and prepare for the future.
 This will also guide them in choosing senior subjects that are relevant to their aspirations.

-- Visit career fairs and skills shows with your teenager.
+- Visit career fairs with your teenager.

 - Lastly, encourage and coach your young one to ‘have a go’.
 Remind them that people have to start somewhere when launching their careers, even if it means making a few changes along the track.

 Supporting your child on their career journey